codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 ```

 These two lines ensure that the `read` system call times out after a certain
-period, seeminly simulating a non-blocking socket behaviour (not really, but
+period, seemingly simulating a non-blocking socket behaviour (not really, but
 the part that's interesting for us).
 This is the very first solution and the
 simplest that came to mind but it allows to run a recv loop without blocking
-indefinitely, as the server will constatly push updates, the client wants to be
+indefinitely, as the server will constantly push updates, the client wants to be
-as up-to-date as possible to keep rendering an accurate and consitent game
+as up-to-date as possible to keep rendering an accurate and consistent game
 state.

 This part happens in the `game_loop` function, a very slim and stripped down